Skip to main content

 How Does Inflammation Cause Hormonal Resistance?

-The concept of is well-established.
+The concept of insulin resistance is well-established.
 A similar phenomenon occurs with other hormones in a pro-inflammatory environment.
 Cytokines can directly interfere with the intracellular signaling cascades that are triggered when a hormone binds to its receptor.

 For instance, TNF-α is known to disrupt the signaling pathways of both the insulin receptor and the Insulin-Like Growth Factor-1 (IGF-1) receptor.
 This interference effectively makes muscle, liver, and fat cells “deaf” to the anabolic signals of these hormones.